ioBroker/adapter-dev/README.md

 ## TL;DR

-- You should only update i18n JSON files and you shouldn't touch words.js anymore.
+- You should only update i18n JSON files, and you shouldn't touch words.js anymore.
 - Add new strings only to the English JSON file.
 - Call the following command whenever you add any text in JSON files (inside the admin i18n folder or in `io-package.json`).
     - If you have an HTML/JavaScript admin UI: `npm run translate all`